Ireland 2007 "150th Anniversary of the Natural History Museum"

 The stamp, designed by Steve Simpson, based on a specially commissioned photograph of the Giant Elk from the Museum Collection and shows historical fossil - a part of very first skeleton of Megaloceros giganteus (also called Irish Elk or Irish Deer) that unearthed in Ireland.

-Megaloceros giganteus,is contemporary of Mammoth and wooly Rhinoceros, was indeed a Giant, as males were up to 700 kg in weight and stood about 2.1 meters tall at the shoulders.
+Megaloceros giganteus is contemporary of the Mammoth and wooly Rhinoceros, was indeed a Giant, as males were up to 700 kg in weight and stood about 2.1 meters tall at the shoulders.
 They carried proportionally huge antlers with a maximum tip to tip length of 3.65 meters.
 The antlers were up to 50 kg in weight, which are the largest antlers of any known deer.
 Similar to modern deer, the female animals were smaller and antlerless, while males replaced their antlers every mating season.

 Megaloceros giganteus, Mammuthus primigenius and other prehistoric animals in a Mini-Sheet of “Extinct Irish animals” from 1999,